BloomTechBackend/bd-team-project-reid-harbin/project_documents/team_charter.md

 * **How can we take risks on this team without feeling insecure or embarrassed?**
-    *E.g., Be open to opinions that differ from your own, actively ask for opinions from each member of the team, do not interrupt each other, don’t place blame, all suggestions or questions are encouraged, listened to, considered equally, and never judged*
+    *E.g., Be open to opinions that differ from your own, actively ask for opinions from each memberId of the team, do not interrupt each other, don’t place blame, all suggestions or questions are encouraged, listened to, considered equally, and never judged*

-* **How do we address situations where any team member feels unsafe?**
+* **How do we address situations where any team memberId feels unsafe?**
-    *E.g., communicate when there is a misunderstanding, don’t move forward until the situation is resolved, directly address and resolve negativity, give and receive feedback with a positive, strength-building mindset, if necessary, escalate to a BloomTech staff member*
+    *E.g., communicate when there is a misunderstanding, don’t move forward until the situation is resolved, directly address and resolve negativity, give and receive feedback with a positive, strength-building mindset, if necessary, escalate to a BloomTech staff memberId*

 ### Dependability, Structure, Clarity